M3liss/ScannerComparisonClassicalAI/readme.md

 ## Getting Started

-1. Run `./fetch_data.sh` to pull the app data and results from Zenodo (or run the clone script yourself to regenerate `fdroid.tar.gz` / `fdroid_obfuscated.tar.gz` from scratch).
+1. Run `./fetch_data.sh` to pull the app data and full results from Zenodo (or run the clone script yourself to regenerate `fdroid.tar` / `fdroid_obfuscated.tar` from scratch).
+The validation subset in `results/validation/` is already in the repo — no fetch needed.
 2. Extract the relevant tarballs under `results/` for the scan type you're interested in.
 3. Head into `analysis/` to run the analysis scripts against those results.